 This special dinner took place on May 5, 1897 was located in Mr. & Mrs. Collis P. Huntington (Arabella) grand mansion on Nob Hill in San Francisco, CA. They had a Grand Salon or Ballroom which they also called the “Picture Gallery”.
 The Huntington’s address on Nob Hill was 1020 California Street in San Francisco in California.

 So what was the event?
 It was the Southern Pacific Railroad Company’s “Annual Banquet” for their top executives.
+BTW, Mr. Collis P. Huntington had 50,000 employees.
 About 110 gentlemen from all over the USA were invited to this very formal dinner with formal attire of white tie & tails.
 Mr. Collis P. Huntington was the president of the SPRR Company & Henry E. Huntington was his executive “Assistant to the President”.
 Henry was probably in charge of this entire company dinner; but I am sure Arabella Huntington was in full discussion about the elegant French dinner menu.

-The dinner menu had a French theme & was 14-courses & was quite grand!
+The elegant dinner menu had a French theme & was 14-courses & was quite grand!
 The menu is interesting with a nod to a couple of the United States: New York (Waldorf Salad) & California (Petaluma Cheese).
-Which BTW was where the main branches of the Southern Pacific Co. were located – New York, New York & San Francisco, CA. Collis & Arabella Huntington were bi-coastal & had 3 properties/mansions in New York : one was in the city on 57th St. in NYC & the other was an large estate at Throgg’s Neck in Westchester Co.
+These states were the locations of the main branches of the Southern Pacific Co. : New York City, New York & San Francisco, CA. Collis & Arabella Huntington were bi-coastal & had 3 properties/mansions in New York : one was in the city on 57th St. in NYC & the other was an large estate “Homestead” Throgg’s Neck in Westchester Co.
 NY & Huntington Camp at “Pine Knot Lodge” and many buildings on large property on Racquette Lake in Adirondacks Mountains, & one mansion in San Francisco on Nob Hill at the time.

 1890’s Simple: French “Chantilly Soup”: a very simple split pea soup- hearty for gentlemen, but only 5 ingredients.
 The libations were simple compared to other Gilded Age menus.
 The Waldorf Salad is super simple with only several ingredients.
 Only 3 libations (Simple) are listed on the dinner menu: the Rudesheimer Wine, Moet & Chandon Champagne & the Grand Vin Chateau LaFite Red Wine.
 So they would have needed 3 crystal glasses (one for sherry, one for champagne, & one for red wine) for 110 guests which makes 330 glasses for the grand ballroom “tablescapes” that evening.